 When you use a manifest URL, all of the devices retrieve files directly from the location listed in the payload.
-This may be simpler to set up with some configurations, but may not be practical if large files are pushed out to many devices simultaneously or if the network connection is low-quality.
+This may be simpler to set up with some configurations, but may not be practical if large files are pushed out to many devices simultaneously, or if the network connection is low-quality.

-When you use the Central File Store, the devices retrieve files from the smart device server they have been configured to connect to.
-When you have several smart device servers, this spreads traffic out to several servers.
+When you use the Central File Store, the devices retrieve files from the Smart Device Server they have been configured to connect to.
+When you have several Smart Device Servers, this spreads traffic out to several servers rather than just one.
 Using the Central File Store may also reduce reliance on a poor network connection.

 The most important factor in deciding where the Central File Store should be is how many files will be stored and how big they are.
 Some files, such as OS updates, can be very large.
-If you have a lot of files or if your files are very large, consider using a separate location for the Central File Store.
-If you don't have many files or if your files are small, you may want to keep the Central File Store in the default location for ease of management.
+If you plan to distribute a lot of files, or if your files are very large, consider using a separate location for the Central File Store.
+If the files you will distribute are small or there aren't many of them, you may keep the Central File Store in the default location.

-You must have a certificate for the server where the Central File Store is located.
-If you set up the Central File Store in the same location as a smart device server, you can use the same certificate for the File Store that you use for the Smart Device Server.
+You must have a certificate for the server where the Central File Store is.
+If you set up the Central File Store in the same location as a Smart Device Server, you can use the same certificate for the File Store that you use for the Smart Device Server.

-Using the Central File Store for a pre-6.2 payload
+To use the Central File Store for a pre-6.2 payload:

-2.Move the payload files into the Central File Store.
+2.Move the files into the Central File Store.

-3.Edit the payload by clicking its name in the Available Payloads panel and selecting the desired file from the Central File Store.
+3.Edit the payload by opening it and selecting the file from the Central File Store.

 4.Save the payload.

-Use the following sections to configure the Central File Store and manage files.
+Use the following sections to configure the Central File Store and manage files in it.